Durable and High Quality Sand Bags Built to Last Tough Flooding Seasons

 Sandbags are the ideal way of preventing water intrusion that can cause mold and other serious types of damage that could result in damaged foundation problems.
 The other piece of good news is that sandbags are not costly.
 They’re simple to set up and easy to use.
 All it takes is a shovel, some sand and an extra pair of hands to set up filled sandbags to protect your home from water.

 It’s preferable you use sand for filling the bags.
-It’s not suggested you use:
+Do not use:

 - Mixture of these

 Fill up the sandbag with two-thirds of sand.
 Be sure not to overfill them since they can become too heavy to carry.
 Don’t tie the bag at the top unless it’s for transport purposes.

 How to Use BJS Sandbags to Protect Your Home From Flooding

 Sandbags can decrease the impact of flooding when you strategically place them correctly around the right locations of your home.
 While they won’t completely stop water, they will decrease the amount that enters your property and home.
 Here are the steps to using sandbags: